 The show has done this twice thus far with J'onn J'onzz: first in the penultimate episode of Season 1 when Indigo stabs him, and again the next season when M'gann's blood begins to mutate him into a White Martian.
 You just don't do that to a classic superhero like the Martian Manhunter, least of all when he's anything more than a one-off character, so in both cases it was clear it wouldn't take.

 The trailer for "Rather The Fallen Angel" would clearly like viewers to believe that James is going to set off a bomb planted by the Children of Liberty that will blow up a monument and (somehow) kill a captive Supergirl.
 We're apparently just supposed to forget that James would never just casually murder someone, especially not Kara, one of his closest friends.

-Memetic Troll: Cat Grant is often used by the show's fans as a symbol (whether through images or by just quoting her) for Snark Baiting people.
+Memetic Troll: Cat Grant is often used by the show's fans as a symbol (whether through images or by just quoting her) for mocking people.

 Moe: Many fans find teenage Kara adorable.
 Adult Kara isn't far behind, either.

 General Lane earns another medal by having Kryptonite injections on hand to torture Astra with.
 Did he come up with them just for her, or did he have a different target in mind when they were first developed?